amerritt14/dyno_scp/README.md

 # Dyno Scp

 Heroku doesnt allow you to scp a file up to their server.
-This gem creates a barebones file upload mechanism that dumps and file uploaded into the public directory.
+This gem creates a barebones file upload mechanism that dumps a file uploaded into the public directory.
 Heroku automatically cleans that directory regularly so we dont have to worry about files lingering around.